PostHog/posthog.com/contents/handbook/engineering/support-hero.md

   - If it's an email (if the source in #_customer_support is email), make sure you format your message as an email and only send a single message, not multiple
 - Follow up!
     - [Papercups](#papercups) has an overview of Slack conversations that haven't been closed or answered yet.
 Occasionally have a look to see if you've missed anything
 - Housekeeping.
-Once a customer issue/question has been addressed, close the conversastions on [Papercups](#papercups) to make it easy to identify outstanding conversations.
+Once a customer issue/question has been addressed, close the conversation on [Papercups](#papercups) to make it easy to identify outstanding conversations.

 ### Prioritizing requests